laurencepettitt/AVLTree/README.md

 # AVLTree
-A C# implementation of a generic Binary Search Tree data structure.
+A C# implementation of a generic AVL Tree data structure.

 ## Getting started
 A Binary Search Tree is a data structure that borrows from the concept of a decision tree.